Top 10 Best iPhone X Wallet Cases: Which Is Right for You?

 Spigen’s Slim Armor CS is a protective case first and a wallet second, but it can still work as both.

 This dual-layer case has an exterior card compartment that holds two cards without adding any bulk.
-The case does, however, have a minimal bezel to protect your screen as well.
+It also has a minimal bezel to protect your screen as well.

 Buy the Spigen Slim Armor CS iPhone X Case here.